jagercode/hdf5.net/jagercode.IO.Hdf5.utest/notes.md

+﻿# Next actions

+  * set-up test structure
+  * decide whether to use generic or object type read / write hdf calls.
+  * DRY-design for read / write
+  * ...
+  \u/ reached milestone

-﻿# Roadmap
+# Roadmap

 Milestones :

   1. Directly storing in the file and Object Initializers for C# types only [M]
+  2. Thread safety [M]
-  2. In memory: Object initializers also for hdf5 objects to support factory methods for parts of file content.
+  3. In memory: Object initializers also for hdf5 objects to support factory methods for parts of file content.
 [M]
-  3. Thread safety [M]

 Maybe:
   4. Slices / partial reads [S]